-Our exposure to interest rate risk is limited to our line of credit and our new bank term note.
-Our line of credit bears interest equal to the prevailing prime rate (3.25% at September 30, 2009) plus 0% to 1.0%.
-We do not believe that a 10% increase in the interest rate on our line of credit or term note (from 3.25% to 4.68%) would have a material impact on our financial position, operating results or cash flows.
+Our exposure to interest rate risk is limited to our line of credit and our bank term note.
+Our line of credit bears interest equal to the prevailing prime rate (3.25% at December 31, 2009) plus 0% to 1.0%.
+We do not believe that a 10% increase in the interest rate on our line of credit or term note would have a material impact on our financial position, operating results or cash flows.
 In addition, we believe that the carrying value of our outstanding debt under our credit facility approximates fair value.